“Most of the evil in this world is done by people with good intentions.”

 While I’m all for equal opportunity, I don’t think that gender quotas are.
 I will be the first person to say that anyone can try to achieve a dream or goal and I would be the first to applaud it…but this is about choosing the best person for the job.

 When it comes to performance in a career, a regular job or even trying to gain recognition for your passion; people expect a lot.
 It’s that simple… Some people scream that’s not fair, but I think that it is.
 Anyone can at the very least endeavor, to take on a task with the right combination of guidance, experience and hard work (and let’s be honest a good bit of luck at the right time), anyone can achieve any realistic goal they pursue.

 Sometimes, this leads to certain imbalances in certain work environments and this is to be expected.
 Society itself chooses its preferred opinion on various matters..much like politics.
 This is reflected also in various industry studies where men were more likely to choose certain career paths than women while women themselves held dominion over other industries.

 Has this been affected differently across various cultures?

 Does that mean we can enforce a U-turn?

 So what can we do?

-Well the thing is this…
+Well, the thing is this…

-I’m not talking about unrealistic expectations here, but if people can be instilled with the courage to attempt regular baby steps towards achieving a goal…then society will start to experience many more winners, a lot less whiners.
+I’m not talking about unrealistic expectations here, but if people can be instilled with the courage to attempt regular baby steps towards achieving a goal…then society will start to experience many more winners, a lot fewer whiners.